 - Why great onboarding matters: Sqreen's Head of People, Alison Eastaway, explains why onboarding matters - and what you can do to make it great.
 Read this chapter in full below.

-- How to write the perfect offer letter: I share my experiences with offer letters, and how making them engaging and dynamic is an important step towards a delightful candidate experience.
+- How to write the perfect offer letter: I share my experiences with offer letters, and how making them engaging and dynamic is an important step towards a delightful candidate experience when it comes to onboarding paperwork.

 - Preboarding: from signing to starting.
 You heard correctly - preboarding is just as important as its better-known counterpart, onboarding.
 People Collective's co-founder, Matt Bradburn, explains what preboarding is, why it's important, and how it can enable your candidates from day one.